 Grow in independence and confidence while immersing yourself in a new culture and way of learning.
-At Lancaster, we offer 4-year study abroad degrees where you spend your third year studying at one of our international partner universities.
-Current partners include institutions in Australia, Canada, Hong Kong, the Netherlands and the USA.
-Living in another country and studying your subjects from a different perspective offers considerable benefits both in terms of your understanding of the subject and your preparation for life after university.
+At Lancaster, we offer 4-year study abroad degrees where you spend your third year studying a partners include institutions in Australia, Canada, Hong Kong, the Netherlands and the USA.
+Living in another country and studying your subjects from a both in terms of your understanding of the subject and your preparation for life after university.